-(Adds analyst's comment, reaction from Pratt, context on engines and competition)
+(Adds analyst's comment, reaction from Pratt, context on

 By Allison Martell and Lewis Krauskopf

 stationary maintenance testing on Thursday, prompting a halt to

 flight tests and dealing another blow to the plane maker's

 effort to compete with Boeing and Airbus in the narrow-body

 Bombardier said on Friday it was investigating the incident